simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

 The keys location is configured under :code:`options` in the above hierarchy.
 Use the :command:`eyaml` command to generate these keys.
-Make sure the permissions on the keys are set securely and the Puppet Server has access to them.
+Make sure the permissions on the keys are set securely, the Puppet Server has access to them and that they are backed up once they are created.

 .. code-block:: bash